 The retina is a layer of light-sensing cells lining the back of your eye.
 As light rays enter your eye, the retina converts the rays into signals, which are sent through the optic nerve to your brain where they are recognized as images.

 The macula is the central portion of the retina responsible for clear, detailed vision which is needed for activities such as reading and driving.

 Damage to your macula causes blurred central vision, making it difficult to perform tasks such as reading small print, threading a needle, or reading a street sign.
 Straight lines can often appear wavy.
 Vision loss can vary from barely noticeable to severe.

-As you age, the vitreous–the clear, gel-like substance that fills the middle of your eye begins to shrink and pull away, scar tissue may develop on the macula.
+As you age, the vitreous clear gel-like substance that fills the middle of your eye begins to shrink and pull away.
+Once the vitreous starts to shrink, scar tissue may develop on the macula.
 Sometimes the scar tissue can shrink and contract, causing the retina to wrinkle or bulge.
 Eye conditions that are associated with macular pucker include:

 - Vitreous detachment (separation of gel inside eye)

 A diagnosis for epiretinal membrane or macular picker is not usually related to any medical problem outside the eye.
 Our staff of ophthalmologists offer eye surgery and treatment options to clients that are encountering the symptoms of macular pucker.